List of major, recurring and minor characters from Silicon Valley.

 - Kavorka Man: Gilfolyle obviously doesn't put much effort into his appearance, but he has a gorgeous girlfriend who stuns the other Incubator residents.
 On a non-sexual level, he's demonstrated he also has the ability to quickly make friends with strangers if he wants to - he just usually doesn't try, probably because of his cynical views on people.

 - Last-Name Basis: His first name is Bertram, but nobody ever calls him that.

 - Living Lie Detector: He claims to have this ability in one third season episode, and at least on the nervous and awkward Jared it seems to work.
 It doesn't seem to work at the end of the same episode when Jared secretly pays a "click farm" in Bangladesh to artificially inflate Pied Piper's user base, but it's left ambiguous whether Gilfoyle really believed Jared or just chose to not call him on the lie for the sake of Richard and the company.

-- Ship Tease: There are a lot of scenes in Season 5 Episodes 7 and 8 of Gilfoyle staring at Monica and in the season finale of season 5 they spend a lot of time together, and Gilfoyle tells Monica he likes her, albeit in a platonic way, they have an undeniable chemistry.
+- Ship Tease: There are a lot of scenes in Season 5 of Gilfoyle staring at Monica and in the season finale, they spend a lot of time together, and Gilfoyle tells Monica he likes her, albeit in a platonic way, they have an undeniable chemistry.

 - The Illegal: Gilfoyle is Canadian and was briefly in the US illegally.
 This pisses Dinesh off because he thought the guys immediately assumed it would be him.
 Once Gilfoyle quickly sorts things out, Dinesh is pissed off even further because of the implied racism and how long it took him and his family to legally earn their citizenship.